HebiRobotics/QuickBuffers/README.md

 `mvn clean package --projects generator,runtime -am` omits building the benchmarks.

 Note that the `package` goal is always required, and that `mvn clean test` is not enough to work.
-This limitation stems from the fact that protobuf compiler plugins get executed by `protoc` and exchange information via protobuf messages on `std::in` and `std::out`.
-Using `std::in` makes it comparatively easy to get the schema information, but it becomes quite difficult to setup unit tests and debug plugins during development.
+This limitation is introduced by the plugin mechanism of `protoc`, which exchanges information with plugins via protobuf messages on `std::in` and `std::out`.
+Using `std::in` makes it comparatively easy to get schema information, but it is quite difficult to set up unit tests and debug plugins during development.
 To enable standard tests, the `parser` module contains a tiny protoc-plugin that stores the raw request from `std::in` inside a file that can be loaded during testing and development of the actual generator plugin.
 This makes the `generator` module dependent on the packaged output of the `parser` module.

 ## Detailed accessors for different types